nardi/preparejs/README.md

 After parsing the whole document, Prepare removes all server-side code, adds a few useful definitions for the client side, and returns the resulting HTML.
-Client side <script>s (lacking the "server" attribute) will not be executed by Prepare.
+Client side script tags (lacking the "server" attribute) will not be executed by Prepare.
 To specify a script should be executed on both client and server, use a type of "client/server".
 Inside of these scripts, you can distinguish between the two via the onServer and onClient attributes.
 Note that all of the